gradle/develocity-actions/README.md

 The action will download any saved Build Scan® and publish them to Develocity.

-The list of pull-request authors allowed to publish a Build Scan® can be specified by the csv parameter `authorized-list`.
+The list of pull-request authors allowed to publish a Build Scan® can be specified by the csv parameter `authorized-users-list`.
 The action will publish Build Scans® if the initial pull-request author belongs to the list.

 By default, the pull-request will be commented with a summary:

 ![comment](./doc/summary-comment.png)

-This comment will not be created if `skip-comment` is set to `true`, the summary details will in this case be accessible in `$RUNNER_TEMP/build-scan-data-maven/build-metadata.json` with the format below:
+This comment will not be created if `skip-pr-comment` is set to `true`, the summary details will in this case be accessible in `$RUNNER_TEMP/build-scan-data-maven/build-metadata.json` with the format below:

 ```json
 {